 An Emergency Fund is a pot of money that is set aside for unforeseen emergencies.
-It should be at least $1,000, but I typically recommend that my clients stash at least 6 months of expenses (i.e. 6 times their ‘needs’ budget in the 50/20/30 model) in their Emergency Fund just in case there’s a dramatic or unexpected change in their circumstances, like being laid off or a family member gets sick.
+It should be at least $1,000, but I typically recommend that my clients stash at least six months of expenses (i.e. six times their ‘needs’ budget in the 50/20/30 model) in their Emergency Fund just in case there’s a dramatic or unexpected change in their circumstances, like being laid off or a family member has unexpected healthcare expenses.

 The reason establishing an Emergency Fund is so important is because it creates a cushion in our budget in case the unthinkable happens.
 More often than not, people go into substantial credit card debt because they are paying large unexpected expenses on credit versus cash.

 An Emergency Fund should be your priority before tackling major debt aggressively.
-As a gentle reminder, a sale on American Airlines to Cancun is not an emergency.
+As a gentle reminder, a last-minute flight to Cancun is not an emergency.

 To deter you from tapping into your Emergency Fund, I would recommend putting that money in an account that is somewhat difficult or annoying to access.
 If you can put this money into a high-yield savings account, that would be even better!
 In a high-yield savings account, the bank actually will pay you money to keep your savings in that account.
 Don’t miss out on this.